ArduPilot/ardupilot_wiki/plane/source/docs/apms-failsafe-function.rst

     This failsafe requires the vehicle have a working :ref:`Power Module <common-powermodule-landingpage>`.

-.. note:: ArduPilot firmware versions 4.0 and later support up to 10 batteries/power monitors.
+.. note:: ArduPilot supports up to 10 batteries/power monitors.
 All the  discussion below applies to those optional batteries also.
 Each can trigger a failsafe and each can have different actions and setup values.
 In addition, a group of batteries can be treated as a single unit, see ``BATTx_MONITOR`` = 10.

 When the failsafe will trigger
 ------------------------------